common-good/cgmembers-frame/README.md

-Common Good&trade; Democratic Economics System Copyright (c) 2021 Society to Benefit Everyone, Inc., dba Common Good
+Common Good&reg; Democratic Economics System
+Copyright (c) 2022 Society to Benefit Everyone, Inc., dba Common Good
 =====================================================================

 This community-centered payment system is designed to provide greater local control of economics, so we can make our communities everything we want them to be.